Aanandi05/Swiftie-Vault/README.md

 # 🎵 Swiftie Vault 🩷

-A secure file vault inspired by Music Creation, built with 💖 using Python.
+A secure file vault inspired by Music Creation, built using Python.
-It encrypts your files with AES-256, verifies them with SHA-256, and stores them on Google Drive — all protected with OTP-based two-factor authentication.
+It encrypts your mp3 files with AES-256, verifies them with SHA-256, and stores them on Google Drive — all protected with OTP-based two-factor authentication.

+---

+## ✨ Motivation
+- I often imagined how might artists might protect their unreleased music which more often than not gets leaked.
+While cloud services offer convenience, they often fall short on true data privacy and integrity — especially for individuals who need more than just a password.
+Hence I started to Build "Swiftie Vault".

 ---
 ## 🔐 Features

 - **User Authentication** with bcrypt